SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/email-forwarding.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c7a7afaf-577e-49d6-8cee-bb4c4a5d570b
-description: "Summary: How to use the Exchange Admin Center (EAC) to set up email forwarding."
+description: "Summary: Learn how to use the Exchange admin center (EAC) to set up email forwarding."
 ---

 # Configure email forwarding for a mailbox

- **Summary**: How to use the Exchange Admin Center (EAC) to set up email forwarding.
+ **Summary**: Learn how to use the Exchange admin center (EAC) to set up email forwarding.

 Email forwarding lets you to set up a mailbox to forward email messages sent to a user's mailbox to another user's mailbox in or outside of your organization.

-## Use the Exchange Admin Center and the Exchange Management Shell
+## Use the Exchange admin center and the Exchange Management Shell

 You can use either the Exchange Admin Center (EAC) or Exchange Management Shell to set up email forwarding.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipient Provisioning Permissions" entry in the [Recipients Permissions](../../permissions/feature-permissions/recipient-permissions.md) topic.

-### Use the Exchange Admin Center to set up email forwarding
+### Use the Exchange admin center to set up email forwarding

-1. In the Exchange Admin Center, navigate to **Recipients** > **Mailboxes**.
+1. In the Exchange Admin Center, navigate to **Recipients** \> **Mailboxes**.

 2. In the list of user mailboxes, click or tap the mailbox that you want to set up mail forwarding for, and then click or tap **Edit**![Edit icon](../../media/ITPro_EAC_EditIcon.png).